crawfordforbes/sunshine/README.md

 ##Technologies used
-The back end is comprised of a Sinatra server, an SQLite3 database, and bcrypt. the front end consists of vanilla JavaScript and JQuery, with the simplePagination.js library as well.
+The back end is comprised of a Sinatra server, an SQLite3 database, and bcrypt.
+The front end consists of vanilla JavaScript and JQuery, with the simplePagination.js library as well.
 Bootstrap is also used for styling.